 While this is simpler for style, it comes with many more built-in workout features such as preloaded running and swimming profiles (including stroke type detection and swim efficiency) and various GPS based workouts, though it is limited when it comes to strength training.

 Other nice features include an upgraded processor for faster response time, find-my-phone, and music control for your phone.
-You can also use mobile pay and receive your smartphone notifications while on the go – calls, texts, calendar reminders and other apps as you set them – plus send basic responses to texts on android phones.
+You can also use mobile pay and receive smartphone notifications while on the go – calls, texts, calendar reminders and other apps as you set them – plus send basic responses to texts on Android phones.

 - Built-in GPS, barometric altimeter, and thermometer for outdoor temperatures